Academic Planning - History

 Why Should I Major in History?

-A major in history will broaden your knowledge of the world and deepen your understanding of the past in all its complexity.
-You will work with internationally recognized teacher-scholars whose teaching and research expertise runs from the United States and America; Latin American; Greek, Roman and medieval; German and modern European history to Russian and Eastern European; Chinese and East Asian; and Islamic and Middle Eastern history.
-You will examine archival and published primary sources and become familiar with research methods and interdisciplinary approaches drawn from the humanities, social sciences and natural sciences.
-You will improve your analytical writing and critical thinking skills through a range of lecture, discussion and seminar-based classes.
+Majoring in History will broaden your knowledge of the world today and deepen your understanding of the past in all its complexity.
+You will work with internationally recognized teacher-scholars whose teaching and research expertise runs from the United States and America; Latin America; Greek, Roman and medieval history; Germany and modern Europe; Ukraine, Russia, and Eastern Europe; China, Japan, East Asia, and Southeast Asia; and Islamic and Middle Eastern history.
+You will examine archival and published primary sources and become familiar with research methods and interdisciplinary approaches drawn from the humanities, social sciences, and natural sciences.
+You will improve your analytical writing, critical thinking, and communication skills through a range of lecture, discussion, and seminar-based classes.
 You will also be encouraged to study foreign languages and cultures, including the pursuit of study-abroad opportunities.
-Finally, you will bring these experiences together in researching and writing a senior research project of your own choosing.
+Finally, you will bring these experiences together in researching and writing a senior research project of your own choosing with close mentorship by professors.

-Other history students have had their research published as articles in the Florida Historical Quarterly and the Modern Encyclopedia of Religions in Russia and the Soviet Union.
+Moreover, History majors have shared their research by delivering prize-winning papers at national and regional conferences and published articles in venues such as the Florida Historical Quarterly and the Modern Encyclopedia of Religions in Russia and the Soviet Union.

 The Major